Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 The Centers For Disease Control (CDC) maintains data on overall obesity levels for each state based on body mass index (BMI) [1].
 The overall obesity rate for the entire country is 32%, and no state has a rate under 20%.

-With obesity being a critical indicator of overall health and fitness levels, this was the first point of data we collected.
+With obesity rates being a critical indicator of overall health and fitness levels, this was the first point of data we collected.

 Results